parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

  * React to changes.
 If a metric is trending in the negative direction, do something.
-Do not accept face value explanations like "it looks bad, but everything is under control". call a meeting to get to the root cause, allocate time to new initiatives or projects, assign tasks and hold people accountable, and review again.
+Do not accept face value explanations like "it looks bad, but everything is under control".
+Work to get to the root cause, allocate time to new initiatives or projects, assign tasks and hold people accountable, and review again.
+Or, if the metric is genuinely mis-leading, remove it.
+When removing a metric, communicate clearly that the metric is being removed and why.
+This is also a good time to reflect on the reasons the metric was chosen, why it did not work, and lessons learnt from the experience.
+Choosing a metric that later did not prove useful is commonplace and part of learning;
+   there is no reason to be embarrassed about it.

  * Celebrate improvements.
 If a metric is moving in a positive direction, do something out of the ordinary.
 Not a difficult, expensive or complex thing.
-   Simple things like a shout-out, donuts for the team, lunch with the boss etc will suffice.
+   (Reserve those for actual outcomes.)
+Simple things like a shout-out, donuts for the team, team lunch.
 All it takes is some kind of recognition that the CTO has noticed and acknowledges the work that went into improving the metric.

  * Be frugal with metrics.
 Introduce only one or two at any time.
 Let the team become comfortable with them.
 Relentlessly automate until it becomes effortless to measure and review.
 Relentlessly review until that metric becomes second nature to everyone.
-When you add a new metric, consider killing an old one--explicitly.
+When you add a new metric, consider dropping an old one, explicitly.
 Too many metrics leave little time to discuss them in any depth, celebrate or react to, or sometimes even to remember their original intent.